 6. TOUCHLINE BEHAVIOUR: (Parents & Carers) • Remain outside the field of play. • Never engage in, or tolerate, offensive, insulting or abusive language or behaviour. • Always respect the players’ right to be wrong and make mistakes. • Trust the coaching team to manage mistakes to the players/groups’ advantage (intervention, pep-talk, allow opportunities for self-correction). • Applaud effort, sportsmanship and good play as well as success. • Refrain from discussing the individual strengths and weaknesses of players. • Respect the positive and child-centred environment we aim to create at our sessions.
 In addition, when attending Catalan Soccer® training sessions I will: • Remember that children play for FUN. • Let the coaches do their job and not confuse the players by telling them what to do. • Encourage the players to respect the opposition and match officials. • Never criticise a player for making a mistake - mistakes are part of learning. • Remain positive throughout. • Try not to ‘build up’ the match in your car on the way to the session/game – this can build anticipation anxiety in young people and hinder their ability to relax and remain composed during play.
 Winning is important – especially to children.
 They naturally have a competitive spirit and don’t like to lose.
 As parents and coaches the things we say and our own attitude toward winning/development imprints directly on to the kids and shapes their behaviour.
 At the FC Barcelona Academy parents and coaches are not allowed to ask ‘Did you win?’, they will always ask ‘How did you play?’.
 The latter can trigger reflection and learning in young players, they are more likely to think in depth about what happened in the game, what their input was, and more likely to stimulate growth and change.
 If young players are focused solely on the result, it can manifest itself into a pass/fail scenario.
 When the result is a loss or ‘fail’ they may feel that they or the team had a bad game when they may have met all of their learning outcomes/targets set by the coaches.
 Success comes in many forms in sport, we consider winning to be the individual and group surpassing their personal best.
 If the boys have 95% possession and 15 shots on target, 18 corners, 6 goal line clearances, but lose the game 1-0 to a fluky goal – we will praise our players and tell them they’ve been successful in ‘how’ they have played.

 When players are AWOL from sessions this affects our practical delivery and is unfair on the players and parents that are then participating in an adapted/improvised session.
 Our professional coaching team have the ability to seamlessly deliver to any group size, of any age/ability, however knowing the group size in advance helps to really maximise the impact and learning focus of our sessions.
-Catalan Soccer® reserve the right to retain membership fees for sessions that you are unable to attend due to the nature of our block booking membership structure.
+Catalan Soccer® reserve the right to retain membership fees for sessions that you choose not to, or are unable to attend due in line with our block booking membership structure.
 We are open to discussing catch-up sessions - these will be subject to availability and must be, where offered, redeemed before the end of the respective block of which the original absence occurred.
 Missed sessions cannot be carried over to another block of classes.
-Catalan Soccer cannot be held liable for injuries that happen to its players away from Catalan classes, and therefore we do not offer refunds or credits for short or long term injuries.
+Catalan Soccer cannot be held liable for injuries that happen to its players away from Catalan classes, and therefore we are not guaranteed to offer refunds or credits for short or long term injuries.
 Catch up classes may be available subject to availability, however membership fees for future classes will always remain payable in full.

 7B.
 ADVERSE WEATHER & SESSION CANCELLATIONS: Sessions will continue to operate through periods of adverse weather.
 Catalan Soccer cannot be held responsible for travel complications and delays due to conditions.
 Although we will try our best to provide catch-up sessions to players that have missed classes, we will not refund/credit/rollover or deduct sessions fees from the current or future block bookings.
 Where the facility is able to clear pitches and guarantee playability, we are obligated to honour the payments for our block booked pitches.
 We are therefore unable to refund customers for their coaching sessions, when the pitches are playable and therefore payable.